dhirajsapkal/Adventurebot/README.md

 AdventureBot is a self-improving AI chatbot project aimed at building a TensorFlow-based model that continuously learns and improves over time with an ability to retain memory across interactions.
 It integrates ChatGPT for enhanced NLP capabilities, especially in the early stages of the project.

+## Changelog 0.01
+- Updated the YourTensorFlowModel class to remove game-specific modifications and make the model more generic.
+- Expanded on the confidence calculation logic in the calculate_confidence() method.
+- Expanded on the selection logic in the active_selection() method.
+- Added a new active_selection() method to the YourTensorFlowModel class to select the most appropriate response based on the prompt and previous responses.
+- Updated the generate_response() method in the YourTensorFlowModel class to include the new active_selection() method.
+- Updated the nlp_model.py file in the nlu directory to include the new active_selection() method.
+- Updated the README.md file to include a changelogy.

 ## Directory Structure

 ```plaintext